biga94/docuPack/README.md

 [![Coverage Status](https://codecov.io/gh/biga94/docuPack/branch/main/graph/badge.svg)](https://codecov.io/gh/biga94/docuPack)
 [![GitHub release](https://img.shields.io/github/release/biga94/docuPack.svg)](https://github.com/biga94/docuPack/releases)

-**docuPack** is an R package designed to generate a detailed documentation file for any installed R package.
+**docuPack** is an experimental R package designed to generate a detailed documentation file for any installed R package.
 It extracts the source code of all functions within a specified package, creates a markdown file, and converts it into a PDF.
 This allows users to inspect how functions perform calculations, including the wrapped sub-functions.

 ## Installation
 Before using **docuPack**, ensure that the package of interest is installed in your R environment.